Scourers are amazing to clean dishes with food stuck on them. I have used them many, many times in my life.

 I thought that there should be another way.
 There should be something that would be easy to use and give a great scourer.

-This got me thinking about the rough strong twine that I have used in the past for macrame.
+This got me thinking about the rough strong rope or twine that I have used in the past for macrame.
 That stuff was really rough.
-It was sisal twine.
+It was coloured sisal rope.
+So I went on a search to see where I could get rope or twine that was cheap and made of sisal.
+I ran into sisal twin at B&Q, but in the meantime I've also found it online sisal twine.

-I ended up having a look at the B&Q website and saw that they sell 300 metre for less that £20.
+I Initially got it at B&Q. They sell 300 metre for less that £20.
 Sounded like a good deal to me.
 So this morning we decided to go there and purchase some, as we had to get some other stuff anyway as well.

 This evening I started knitting.
 It's tough as the twine is rough and not very flexible.
 But it is doable.
 I figured I'd share it with you as it works nice as well as a scourer, I'm really impressed by how well it works.